-The intense concentration needed for his sport means that health is a concern for friends, family and coaches, although there were only minor issues that Neil could recall.
+The intense concentration needed for his sport means that health implications of dietary issues are a concern for friends, family and coaches, although there were only minor issues that Neil could recall.
 “At first there are people who were concerned but that came from not knowing exactly what a plant based diet is.
 ‘Where do you get your protein’ is the most common question!
 All my family are very supportive and a few are vegetarian.”

 Aged thirty three (when we spoke to him in 2015), it seemed that Neil had achieved all that he could have done, but shortly before speaking with us, Neil was reported as saying that he felt he had underachieved in his career.